-Achernar is the End of the River | EarthSky.org
+Achernar marks the End of the River

 Come to know Eridanus, and someday – from some southerly latitude, maybe while on vacation – you’ll enjoy spotting Achernar!

-How to see Achernar.
 For all practical purposes, you must be even further south – around 25 degrees north latitude – to see Achernar well.
-That is a line drawn around the entire globe passing through, say, Miami in the U.S. state of Florida and Taipei in China.
+That is a line drawn around the entire globe passing through Miami in the U.S. and Taipei in China.

 Nowhere in North America has it easy, seeing this star.
 For example, from Key West, Achernar rises only about 8 degrees above the southern horizon.
 Even farther south, from the southern tip of Hawaii’s Big Island, Achernar never quite makes it to 14 degrees.